Apple Daily condemns attack on reporter covering Hong Kong protests

-HONG KONG (Reuters) - The publisher of Hong Kong’s Apple Daily controlled by pro-democracy tycoon and Beijing critic Jimmy Lai on Wednesday condemned an assault on one of its reporters by unknown assailants at a restaurant.
+HONG KONG, Sept 25 (Reuters) - The publisher of Hong Kong’s Apple Daily controlled by pro-democracy tycoon and Beijing critic Jimmy Lai on Wednesday condemned an assault on one of its reporters by unknown assailants at a restaurant.

 The female reporter has been covering anti-government protests that have plunged the former British colony into its biggest political crisis in decades and posing a direct challenge to the central government in Beijing.